upretyrohan/webdev-tutorials/README.md

-This is a repository which contains web development tutorial program and few projects
+This repository contains web development tutorial program and few projects